Cherreads

 With each rolling boom outside, Jing Shu knew there had to be more.

-Also, how big was Qian Duoduo's place?
+Also, how big is Qian Duoduo's place?

 Boom.